nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```

 #### Pass/Fail Criteria
- * Verfiy the CPU within a threshold value on DPU
+ * Verify the CPU within a threshold value on DPU

 ### 1.15 Check memory on DPU